Fernanda-Vidal/Fernanda-Vidal/README.md

-Hi 👋 My name is Fernanda Vidal
+Hi, there! 👋 My name is Fernanda Vidal
 ===============================

-Estudante de desenvolvimento web da Trybe
+Full Stack Development Student at Trybe

 * 🌍  I'm based in Brasil

 ### Skills